anic17/SWH/README.md

 # Scripting Windows Host

 Scripting Windows Host is a small scripting language created for Microsoft Windows.

-With that scripting language you can automate system tasks that you may take some time like making a backup of your data, or simply to make your own programs.
+With that scripting language you can automate system tasks that you may take some time like making a backup of your data, or simply to make your scripts for your own programs.

 We're implementing some math functions, to let you use advanced math at your scripts, like calculating the float of a number, the square/cube, square/cube root, math exponents, pi, phi and e implementation.
-The goal of Scripting Windows Host is to make another programming language, very natural to people with english words.
+The goal of Scripting Windows Host is to make another scripting language, very natural to people with english words.

 ## Why use Scripting Windows Host?